databricks/sjsonnet/readme.md

 - Inside `sjsonnet.Val.Arr`, representing the contents of array cells

 - Inside `sjsonnet.Val.Obj`, representing the contents of object values

+`Val` extends `Lazy` so that an already computed value can be treated as lazy without having to wrap it.

 Unlike [google/jsonnet](https://github.com/google/jsonnet), Sjsonnet caches the results of lazy computations the first time they are evaluated, avoiding